zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Near- and Far-Field Approximations

-In order to compute the scattered field given by Equation 11.10, we need a way to evaluate the Green tensor defined by Equation 9.26.
+In order to compute the scattered field according to Equation 11.10, we need a way to evaluate the Green tensor defined by Equation 9.26.
 Let's take a look at its matrix representation in the Cartesian coordinates:

 $$ \tag{12.1}
 \begin{aligned}